XLuma/AvatarPresetManager/README.md

 This piece of software allows you to create snapshots of your avatar state, and restore it at any moment.
 It uses VRChat OSC to function.

 ## TODO
+- Figure out a proper way to prevent the data folder from resetting itself when a new executable is generated
-- Add rename feature
+- Add rename feature (preset names, avatar id association)

-- Make it so port scanning happens at all time, not just program startup (make it so ui loads even without it)
-- Start vrchat button (could load preset once the game loads ??)
-- config generator ?
+- config generator
 - Updater program
 - Python code cleanup
-- Once cleanup is done, rewrite in nodejs + electron

 ## Known issues
 - Switching into an avatar only works if that avatar is favorited.
 [This is due to a VRChat bug](`https://feedback.vrchat.com/avatar-30/p/1626-osc-avatar-change-is-not-working`)
+- VRChat discovery, once online, seems to not detect properly if the game is offline